MentalMasochist/infoviz_project/README.md

 	- [x] align svg's in each viz
 	- [x] figure out a way to handle the author nework graph
 	- [x] add thresholds to query
-	- [ ] check what search can be done with subject
-	- [ ] need to handle edge cases
-		- [ ] when there are no results found
-		- [ ] opening webpage
-				- use some static data here
-	- [ ] graph titles
-	- [ ] subject mapping

 - SH
     - [x] subject chart